Ethan-Ramos11/TCS-Master/README.md

 ## Getting Started

+Here's how I recommend getting started with these projects:

 1. Choose a project from the templates directory
 2. Copy it to work-in-progress
 3. Follow the project documentation